Drug Chatter -- Get concise, cited information on drugs using AI GPT chat

 H1.
 Introduction

 Lung cancer is one of the most common and deadliest forms of cancer worldwide.
 According to the World Health Organization (WHO), lung cancer is responsible for approximately 1.8 million deaths annually.
 Despite advancements in treatment options, lung cancer remains a significant challenge for patients and healthcare professionals alike.
 In recent years, researchers have been exploring new and innovative treatments to combat this disease.
-One such treatment is lurbinectedin, a novel compound that has shown promising results in clinical trials.
-In this article, we will delve into the world of lurbinectedin and explore whether it is approved for lung cancer treatment.
+One such treatment is lurbinectedin, a novel compound that has shown promising results in clinical trials. delve into the world of lurbinectedin and explore whether it is approved for lung cancer treatment.

 H2.
 What is Lurbinectedin?